luxfi/evm/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.

-Avalanche Bug Bounty program can be found [here](https://hackenproof.com/avalanche/avalanche-protocol).
+Lux Bug Bounty program can be found [here](https://hackenproof.com/lux/lux-protocol).